|

 PDT at Tastytrade

-Tastytrade specializes in futures and options trading, and these assets are often traded on a short-term basis.
+Tastytrade specializes in options and futures trading, which are often traded on a short-term basis.
 But what about day trading them?
-It is possible to day trade at Tastytrade, but you do need to be aware of important restrictions.
+Yes, you can day trade at Tastytrade, but you need to know a few important rules first.

 America’s Pattern Day-Trading Rule

-An account whose day trades make up at least 6% of total trading activity.
+- The account’s day trades account for at least 6% of total trading activity.

-An account that places 3 or more trades of securities within five market days.
-Securities are investment products like bonds, stocks, equity and index options, closed-end funds and ETFs.
-It’s important to point out that futures are not considered securities.
-Although options on futures are, they do not count towards the 3-trade limit.
+- The account makes 3 or more trades of securities within five market days.
+Securities include bonds, stocks, equity and index options, closed-end funds, and ETFs.
+Note that futures are not considered securities, and options on futures don't count towards the 3-trade limit.

-An account with margin.
-Cash accounts don’t qualify as pattern day-trading accounts.
+- The account is a margin account.
+Cash accounts do not qualify as pattern day-trading accounts.

-If your account meets all three conditions (must meet all three conditions) then it’s a PDT account.
-If it meets only two conditions, it’s not a PDT account, and you don’t need to bother with the $25,000 requirement.
+If your account meets all three criteria, it is considered a PDT account.
+If it only meets two, it does not qualify as a PDT account, and you don’t need to maintain the $25,000 equity.

 Free Tastytrade Account